A Year in the Apiary:

 When I made a sitemap for my zoning permit, the only place that met the requirements was right in the middle of my fifty-foot lot.
 So how much room does that leave for an apiary?
 Not much, but just enough for two hives.

 At the time, I just wanted to make something for my own use.
-But after a while, I realized what a useful solution this would be for anyone who wants to keep bees near their neighbors.
+But after a while, I realized what a useful solution this would be for anyone who wants to keep bees near neighbors.

 Apiary site - early spring